-To derive a Hardy's type paradox, one starts with choosing a specific quantum state, such as GHZ or W. After establishing a set of nonlocal conditions for the chosen state, the nonlocal probability is calculated verifying these assumptions.
-In this work, we follow this strategy and find a particular version of Hardy's paradox that yields a very high nonlocal probability that approaches 15.6\% as the ensemble size $n$ grows.
+To derive a Hardy's type paradox, one starts with choosing a specific quantum state, such as GHZ or W. After establishing a set of Hardy's nonlocality conditions for the chosen state, the success probability is calculated verifying these assumptions.
+In this work, we follow this strategy and find a stronger version of n-particle Hardy's paradox on the measure of the success probability.
+It approaches 15.6\% as the system size $n$ grows, compared to previous works with vanishing success probability at high $n$ limit \cite{cereceda2004, jiang2018}.
 Besides the theoretical description, we provide a quantum simulation by using quantum circuits on any simulators and any available quantum hardware.
-We perform this experiment on IBM quantum computers and obtain data that match reasonable well to theory.
+We execute this simulation on IBM quantum computers and obtain data that match reasonable well to the theory.